bckohan/django-render-static/doc/source/index.rst

     - Plain data define-like structures in Python classes and modules (`defines_to_js`)

+`django-render-static` also formalizes the concept of a packaged-time or deployment-time static file rendering step.
+It piggybacks off the existing templating engines and configurations and should therefore be familiar to Django developers.
+It supports both standard Django templating and Jinja templates and allows contexts to specified in python, json or YAML.

 You can report bugs and discuss features on the `issues page <https://github.com/bckohan/django-render-static/issues>`_.